Pennsylvania: 18th century

 When the Founding Fathers convened in Philadelphia in 1774, 12 colonies sent representatives to the First Continental Congress.
 The Second Continental Congress, which began in May 1775, authored and signed the Declaration of Independence in Philadelphia, but when Philadelphia fell to the British in the Philadelphia campaign, the Continental Congress moved west, where it met at the Lancaster courthouse on Saturday, September 27, 1777, and then to York.
 In York, the Second Continental Congress adopted the Articles of Confederation, largely authored by Pennsylvania delegate John Dickinson, that formed 13 independent States (Note: At the time, Vermont had not yet seceded from New York State.) into a new union.
 Later, the Constitution was written, and Philadelphia was once again chosen to be cradle to the new nation.
 The Constitution was drafted and signed at the Pennsylvania State House in Philadelphia, now known as Independence Hall, the same building where the Declaration of Independence was previously adopted and signed in 1776.

 On December 12, 1787, Pennsylvania was the second state to ratify the U.S. Constitution, five days after Delaware became the first.
 At the time, Pennsylvania was the most ethnically and religiously diverse of the thirteen colonies.
-Because a third of Pennsylvania's population spoke German, the Constitution was presented in German so those citizens could participate in the discussion about it.
+Because a third of Pennsylvania's population spoke German, the Constitution was presented in German so that. those citizens could participate in the discussion about it.
 Reverend Frederick Muhlenberg, a Lutheran minister and the first Speaker of the U.S. House of Representatives, acted as chairman of Pennsylvania's ratifying convention.

-For half a century, the Pennsylvania General Assembly met at various places in the Philadelphia area before it began meeting regularly in Independence Hall in Philadelphia for 63 years.
+For about half a century, the Pennsylvania General Assembly met in the Philadelphia area before it began meeting regularly in Independence Hall in Philadelphia for 63 years.
 However, events such as the Paxton Boys massacres of 1763 had made the legislature aware of the need for a central capital.
 In 1799, the General Assembly moved to the Lancaster Courthouse.